BalancerMaxis/multisig-ops/README.md

 | [Gauge Replacement](Examples/gauge-replacement) | Kill one gauge and add another for pool or gauge replacements | Moderate - Requires basic git skillz |

-An example of how to upload such a JSON for a gauge request can be found here: [BIPs/examples/gauge-request](BIPs/Examples/gauge-request)

 ### Balancer Multisigs
 Here are a list of multisigs that the Maxis can and may load transactions into due to governance snapshots.